buutoregu/buutoregu.github.io/_posts/2019-09-30-Intro to Data Science.md

     - Business
 ---

-# Data Science in Business World
+# Data Science in the Business World

 This part covers the first 2 classes in data science course.